awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-stack.md

 ## Properties<a name="aws-properties-stack-properties"></a>

 `NotificationARNs`  <a name="cfn-cloudformation-stack-notificationarns"></a>
-The Simple Notification Service \(SNS\) topic ARNs to publish stack related events\.
-You can find your SNS topic ARNs using the SNS console or your Command Line Interface \(CLI\)\.
+The Amazon Simple Notification Service \(Amazon SNS\) topic ARNs to publish stack related events\.
+You can find your Amazon SNS topic ARNs using the Amazon SNS console or your Command Line Interface \(CLI\)\.
 *Required*: No
 *Type*: List of String
 *Maximum*: `5`